 The responses were split between “not enough time” and “not enough response.”

-Consider this post the next best thing.
+Consider this article the next best thing.

-Writers struggle with posting to social media for the following reasons:
+Christian writers struggle with posting to social media for the following reasons:

 - They don’t understand the format

 Posting to social media requires a different slant than many writers are accustomed to.
 It takes practice, a lot of it, before you get the hang of what words work best with your readers.
 Meanwhile, you already feel like you don’t have enough hours in the day to do what you want — and what you need.

 Bold truth: Strong reader relationships require a strategy, a plan and consistent execution.

 You don’t have to be Beth Moore or Jen Hatmaker.
 Nobody expects that of you.
 But you do have to set yourself apart from everyone else striving to encourage and empower Christian women.

 Even if you’re a prolific writer and speaker, you have to dedicate time to your social media strategy.
 It takes time to repurpose your blog articles into emails and social media posts, especially if you intend to do it well.
 However, this is time well spent because it builds deeper connections with your readers!

 Set a Goal for Posting to Social Media Consistently